Windows 8 Review

 Windows 8 Splash Screen

-Windows 8.1 has been release since this submission was made, and Windows 10 is scheduled for release on the 29th July 2015.
+NOTE: Windows 8.1 has been released since this submission was made, and Windows 10 is scheduled for release on the 29th July 2015.

 I have downloaded the Consumer Preview and had a play about with it.
 Here are my observations and thoughts so far: